Dongfeng deal buys time and new blood for Peugeot

-SHANGHAI/PARIS PSA Peugeot Citroen (PEUP.PA) and China's Dongfeng have agreed a 3 billion euro ($4.1 billion) capital tie-up that brings the troubled French carmaker new leadership, more time to turn its business around and an end to two centuries of family control.
+PARIS PSA Peugeot Citroen (PEUP.PA) and China's Dongfeng have agreed a 3 billion euro (2.4 billion pounds) capital tie-up that buys the French carmaker more time to turn its business around, brings in new management and ends two centuries of family control.

-Peugeot, Dongfeng Motor Group Co Ltd (0489.HK) and the French government have signed a non-binding outline agreement, China's second biggest carmaker announced on Wednesday, confirming an earlier Reuters report.

 Peugeot Chief Executive Philippe Varin and former Renault executive Carlos Tavares, who will replace Varin when the deal is finalised, must now explain how the fresh capital can be used to improve the bottom line, analysts said.